mosshan/Obsidian-Notes/Data Structures/Lists (lol Arrays but shhh).md

 		- ** if need to add/remove at both ends -> collections.deque

 #### Things to look out for in interviews
-- dup vals in array
+1. Validating Assumptions
+	1. Duplicates?
+	2. Sorted/unsorted
+2. Boundary Condits
+	2. Negative Index to access from end of array
+3. Efficiency
-- slicing and concat arrays -> O(n) time!!
+	1. Slicing and concat take O(n) time!!

 #### Techniques
 - sliding window